Chart Color Schemes

 An assessment of population growth drivers in Barham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the estimated population of the suburb of Barham is around 1,650 as of Feb 2026.
-This reflects an increase of 81 people since the 2021 Census, which reported a population of 1,569 people.
-The change was inferred from AreaSearch's estimation of the resident population at 1,585 following examination of the latest ERP data release by the ABS in June 2024 and an additional 23 validated new addresses since the Census date.
+Barham's population is estimated at around 1,650 as of Feb 2026.
+This reflects an increase of 81 people since the 2021 Census, which reported a population of 1,569.
+The change was inferred from AreaSearch's estimation of the resident population at 1,585 following examination of ABS data released in June 2024 and validation of 23 new addresses since the Census date.
 This level of population equates to a density ratio of 3.5 persons per square kilometer.
-The suburb's 5.2% growth since census positions it within 0.7 percentage points of the Rest of NSW (5.9%).
-Population growth was primarily driven by overseas migration, contributing approximately 79.0% of overall population gains during recent periods.
+Barham's growth rate of 5.2% since the census positions it close to the Rest of NSW's growth rate of 5.9%.
+Overseas migration contributed approximately 79.0% of overall population gains during recent periods in the suburb.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 170 persons to 2041, reflecting a gain of 6.4% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 170 persons by 2041, reflecting a gain of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population